flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 # Creating a Kachery Zone

-This guide will show how to set up your own Kachery zone which will allow you to host Kachery files on resources that you manage.
-Note that the final step is to notify us so that your zone can be added to the global configuration.
+This guide will show you how to set up your own Kachery zone which will allow you to host Kachery files on resources that you manage.
+You will need to temporarily store some codes and passwords, so it is recommended that you create a temporary text file to store this information.
+Once the setup is complete, you should delete this file.

-For some of the services, you will need to supply a credit card to pay for the resources based on usage.
-A Kachery zone is very low cost, especially when the amount of data stored is less than 10 TB.
-[Here is an estimate of the expected cost](./kachery_zone_cost_estimate.md).
+For some of the provisioned services, you will need to use a credit card to pay for the resources.
+Kachery zones are relatively low cost, particularly when the amount of data stored is below 10 TB.
+A bill for light usage could be as low as $25/month.
+[Here is an estimate](./kachery_zone_cost_estimate.md) of the costs involved in hosting a zone.

-During the setup process, you will need to temporarily store some codes and passwords, so it is recommended that you create a temporary text file to store this information.
-You should delete this file once the setup is complete.

 Here are the steps:
 * [Choose a name](#choose-a-name)